LeaderPortfolio

 Early Life

-Jaime Gilinski Bacal was born on December 14, 1957, in Cali, Colombia.
-He is the son of Isaac Gilinski Sragowicz, a banker, and Perla Gilinski.
-His family has Jewish Lithuanian roots.
-He earned a BS in Industrial Engineering from Georgia Tech in 1978 and an MBA from Harvard Business School in 1980.
+Jaime Gilinski Bacal was born on December 14, 1957, in Cali, Colombia, to Isaac Gilinski Sragowicz, a banker, and Perla Bacal Zweiban.
+His father's entrepreneurial background, with ventures in snack foods (Yupi) and plastics (Rimax), instilled in him a foundation for business.
+He earned a Bachelor of Science in Industrial Engineering from Georgia Tech in 1978 and an MBA from Harvard Business School in 1980.

 Rise to Success